Global Fashion Group: Geographical operations and presence

 GFG is registered in Luxembourg, and headquartered London, UK.
-Through its three regional companies, GFG currently operates across 11 markets with a total population of more than 1 billion, serving a fashion market estimated to be worth over €350 billion.
+Through its three regional companies, GFG currently operates across 9 markets with a total population of more than 700 million, serving a fashion market estimated to be worth over €350 billion.

 Since their launch in 2011 and 2012, the three GFG regional companies have developed online fashion platforms in their respective markets.

-The Group operates more than 10 warehouses across the world, including The Iconic's 19,000sqm "fulfillment center" in Australia and Zalora's Regional e-Fulfilment Hub in Malaysia.
+The Group operates six fulfilment centres across its regions, including The Iconic's 19,000sqm "fulfillment center" in Australia and Zalora's Regional e-Fulfilment Hub in Malaysia.

 As of 31 December 2018, GFG has more than 11 million active customers and over 10,000 employees.

 International brands

 In April 2017, Zalora established a partnership with Abercrombie & Fitch.
 This partnership will provide Abercrombie & Fitch access to more than 600 million of Zalora's online customers.

 Private labels

 From 2013, the GFG regional companies started creating their private label brands, with in-house design teams and collaboration with local designers.
 GFG private label brands include Lost Ink, Zalora (formerly Ezra), Zalia, 24:01 and Something Borrowed.